cloudmesh/classes/docs/source/i524/technologies.rst

      Labs and EMC.
 Razor was introduced as open, pluggable, and programmable since most of the provisioning tools that existed were vendor-specific, monolithic, and closed.
-According to :cite:`RazorWiki` it can deploy both bare-metal and virtual systems.
+According to :cite:`www-RazorWiki` it can deploy both bare-metal and virtual systems.
 During boot the Razor client automatically discovers the inventory of the server hardware – CPUs, disk, memory, etc., feeds this to the Razor server in real-time and the latest state